DRUG CRIME LAWYERS

 No. There are drug charges that are categorized as misdemeanors.
-Common misdemeanor drug charges are: possession of marijuana (less than 20 grams); possession of paraphernalia and other schedule V drugs that have low potential for abuse compared to schedule I-IV drugs.
+Common misdemeanor drug charges are possession of marijuana (less than 20 grams); possession of paraphernalia and other schedule V drugs that have a low potential for abuse compared to schedule I-IV drugs.

 Minimum mandatory sentences are driven by the type of drug and the amount.
 For a detailed list of the most common trafficking charges and the sentences they carry, see above.

 Pharmacies are finally beginning to pay more attention to who they release prescriptions.
 There are situations where individuals may need to pick up prescriptions for sick family members.
 Technically, if you have someone else’s medication in your possession, you can be charged with unlawful possession.
 With that being said, these types of arrests are rare.
 If there is an innocent explanation for your possession along with a valid reason for your possession, you can almost certainly avoid prosecution.
 If you have any concerns about this type of drug possession, call out office today and we can advise how to safely get prescriptions to your loved ones in need through the use of a valid legal document designating you as a health care surrogate or representative.

 The federal government has an interest in drug cases that involve the sale, purchase or delivery of drugs across state lines.
 Typically, these cases involve large amounts of drugs.
 If you are under investigation by any federal agency, contact our office immediately for a consultation.
 Do not offer statements in writing, over the phone or in person.
 Exercise your right to remain silent, and hire an attorney immediately.